 Our very own Jesson & Rains partner, Kelly Rains Jesson, is a board member of the National Association of Women Business Owners (NAWBO).
 Founded in 1975, NAWBO is “the unified voice of over 10 million women-owned businesses in the United States representing the fastest growing segment of the economy.”
 NAWBO propels women entrepreneurs into economic, social and political spheres of power worldwide.

-Kelly will be co-hosting a complimentary estate and retirement planning seminar with Joe Roseman, Jr. Managing Partner, who will be talking about retirement, at the Morrison Regional Library.
+Kelly will be co-hosting a complimentary estate and retirement planning seminar with Joe Roseman, Jr. Managing Partner, who will be talking about retirement, at the South County Regional Library.

 Sign up today!